crossterm-rs/crossterm/README.md

 - [Real life examples](example_link)

 # Features
-These are the futures that this crate supports:
+These are the fatures from this crate:

 - Cursor.
     - Moving _n_ times Up, Down, Left, Right.